 Do not make this mistake.
 Do not let the masters of the universe, those who control, those who suppress, play the “We’re all niggers card,” as if we are all in this together.
 Not true.
 It is a ploy to make you, who have empathy, fall for the mock plight of those who have no empathy.
 It is a ploy designed to make you believe that everyone who suffers is a nigger, and surely we all suffer.
 It is not true.
 No, being a nigger is binary.
 Either you are a nigger, at a certain moment in time, or you are not a nigger.
 When I was in jail and the slave-master jail warden put those handcuffs on my wrists so tight that my wrists bled, causing me to ask him deferentially, as all slaves must supplicate before their masters, if perhaps he could loosen the grip of those handcuffs, and he replied he was just doing his job following standard police protocol (as was officer Chauvin, or so he thought), make no mistake about it, I was a nigger and my master was not.

 Lenny Bruce tried to tell us 60 years ago: if you want to rid the world of social injustices, you have to give a name to those injustices.
 In fact, you must not only name the injustices; you must say the words that contain those names.
 And Lenny kept saying, the more you say the words, the less powerful they become.
 What’s the first step in finding a cure for a new disease?
 Give the disease a name.
-If you want to get rid of the diseased conditions in this country that create niggers, both black niggers, and white niggers, then call a nigger a nigger.
+If you want to get rid of the diseased conditions in this country that create niggers, black, red, and white niggers, niggers of any color, then call a nigger a nigger.